Club Deportivo Universidad Católica: In the 21st century

 In the 2011 season they finished in second place in Chilean Primera División.
 They also reached the 2011 Copa Chile final where they faced Deportes Magallanes.
 Universidad Católica won 4–2 in a penalty shoot-out after the match finished 1–1.
 In 2011 Copa Libertadores, Católica finished first on the group stage, and then advanced to the quarter-finals, knocking out Grêmio of Brazil on the best 16 round, and falling to Peñarol of Uruguay 2–0 in Montevideo and winning their home match 2–1, which was not enough to advance.
 In 2012 the club again played Copa Libertadores, under coach and former player Mario Lepe, finished last on the group stage, winning only 1 home game and losing on their away games in Colombia and Bolivia.
 In Copa Sudamericana 2012, Universidad Católica advancing to the semifinal before being knocked out by the powerful São Paulo from Brazil, who would go on to win the tournament.

 On April 30, 2016, Universidad Católica won the Primera Division Clausura title in 2016 for the first time in six years.
 Universidad Católica won the title on the last matchday after beating Audax Italiano 2–1.
-On 15 September 2016, the club won the Supercopa de Chile for a first time idefeating Universidad de Chile 2–1 in the final.
+On 15 September 2016, the club won the Supercopa de Chile for a first time defeating Universidad de Chile 2–1 in the final.
 After, Universidad Católica won the Primera Division Apertura, the title was won on 8 December, where Universidad Católica faced Deportes Temuco at Germán Becker.
 Two goals in the last half-hour secured Universidad Católica a 2–0, with Mario Salas leading the team towards its first Bicampeonato for winning two national titles in a row.